TopToy/Spinner/README.md

 # Spinner
-A front end RESTFul server for negotiating TopToy
+A frontend RESTFul server for negotiating TopToy

 ## Getting Started
 Spinner is supported only on an Ubuntu linux machine